andydeangelis/CombineSQLReportTools/README.md

 #
 #		Get-ServerConfig
 #
-#			Iterates through a list of servers to return configuration data out to a spreadsheet report.
-Requires ImportExcedlModule and dbatools.
+#			Iterates through a list of servers to return configuration data.
+Returns an array of objects.
+Requires dbatools.
 Data returned is:
 #
 #				- Server host names and FQDN
 #				- Manufacturer